photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 ### Docker Compose Logs ###

-If you cannot connect to the Web UI even after waiting for a while, run this command to display the last 100 log messages (omit `--tail=100` to see all):
+If you cannot connect to the Web UI even after waiting a few minutes, run this command to display the last 100 log messages (omit `--tail=100` to see all):

 ```